Zdeněk Fierlinger: World War II

 From late 1943, Beneš's relations with Fierlinger became increasingly strained as the president began to feel that Fierlinger was more concerned with representing Soviet interests than Czechoslovak interests.
-In an unauthorised act, Fierlinger sent out a public telegram to Edward Osóbka-Morawski thst celebrated the entry of the Polish People's Army to Polish soil, which led Beneš to rebuke Fierlinger for an act that implied support for the Lublin government, a Soviet puppet.
+In an unauthorised act, Fierlinger sent out a public telegram to Edward Osóbka-Morawski that celebrated the entry of the Polish People's Army to Polish soil, which led Beneš to rebuke Fierlinger for an act that implied support for the Lublin government, a Soviet puppet.

 Jan Masaryk, the foreign minister of the government-in-exile and the son of the former president, wanted to sack Fierlinger for that letter and complained that he was no longer representing Czechoslovakia in Moscow in any meaningful sense of the term.
 Fierlinger sent out a long letter to Beneš to justify his act and suggested for the Czechoslovak government-in-exile to break off relations with the Polish government-in-exile and to recognise the Lublin government.

 On 28 July 1944, the entire Czechoslovak cabinet recommended to Beneš to sack Fierlinger as ambassador in Moscow and to appoint a new ambassador, who would represent the interests of the government-in-exile, instead of the Soviet Union, but Beneš refused to accept.

 Beneš no longer trusted Fierlinger, he felt that the ambassador was close to Stalin, who would thus see it as an insult if Fierlinger was fired.
 Thar was especially the case as it clear by the mid-1944 that the Red Army would reach Eastern Europe first, instead of the Western armies.

 In November 1944, Fierlinger, in a letter to Gottwald, stated that he wanted to see all assets owned by collaborators seized without compensation, the Czechoslovak state to nationalise all banks and other financial institutions and the Soviet Union to become Czechoslovakia's main trading partner.
 By then, Fierlinger had decided that he wanted to become prime minister and was seeking the support of Gottwald for the office.

 In March 1945, during a visit to Tehran, Fierlinger told Beneš that he wanted to become prime minister, which led the president to say that he was unqualified for such a post.
 The meeting ended on a confrontational note, as Fierlinger became quite angry when Beneš told him that he was unsuitable to be prime minister.

 Masaryk by then had developed a very strong dislike of Fierlinger, and was still advising Beneš to sack him as ambassador in Moscow.